 Want to make sure you’re getting the most out of your content on Pinterest?
 Here’s a sample of what you can do weekly, monthly, and quarterly to cover your bases.
 This is just one possible way to use Pinterest in your marketing.
 Everyone’s content production and needs will be different, so adjust as needed.
 And make sure to test!

-For this possible strategy, let’s assume you some existing blog posts and now you’re creating one blog post with 3 fresh Pins every week.
+For this possible strategy, let’s assume you have some existing blog posts and now you’re creating one blog post with 3 fresh Pins for 3 different target audiences every week.

 Weekly Pinterest Marketing Tasks:

 - Share your new blog post image #1 to the most relevant Board.

 - Schedule your new blog post image #1 to a few additional relevant Boards using interval Pinning.

 - Schedule images #2 and #3 to the most relevant and a few other relevant Boards using interval Pinning.
 You can choose to schedule the first share of each on the same day as the first image, or spread them out over more time.
 It’s up to you!

 Note: Sharing more than one image to the same URL (as long as each image is targeted toward a different audience) is not going to hurt your distribution.
 You can also A/B test images for the same audience to test for design effectiveness.

 - Check out your Tailwind Communities for quality content to engage your followers.
 Share out Pins you know they’ll like or that you want to save for yourself!